Mark Collins (musician)

-Mark Vincent Collins (born 14 August 1965 in Barton-upon-Irwell, Lancashire) is an English musician, best known as a guitarist of the British alternative rock band The Charlatans.
+Mark Vincent Collins (born 14 August 1965) is an English musician, best known as having been the guitarist of the British alternative rock band the Charlatans since 1991.

 Career

 Collins attended school with future Oasis guitarist Paul "Bonehead" Arthurs.
 He began his music career in 1986 as guitarist with The Waltones, indie pop band based in Manchester.
 After the recording of their second album in 1990, drummer Alex Fyans left the group and the band relaunched themselves as Candlestick Park.
 The band split up a year later.
 Collins joined The Charlatans in 1991 after Jon Baker's departure.